maniospas/Blombly/docs/basics/iterables.md

 A
 </pre>

+!!! tip
-*Blombly does not implement sets.
-Instead, treat those as maps from objects to `true`.*
+    Blombly does not implement sets.
+Instead, treat those as maps from objects to `true`.